sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/equity-faq.md

 On your last day.

+### **Are my vested stock options impacted if I leave Sourcegraph?**

+** **

+If you are a U.S. employee with vested ISOs, yes.
+Your ISOs will convert to NSOs three months from your date of separation.

+There is no impact to vested NSOs as a result of your separation from Sourcegraph.

 ### If I am moving out of the US, will my equity continue to vest?

 Your options will continue to vest, assuming that you will continue to perform work without a gap in service.
 After 90 days, your ISOs may lose their ISO status and become NSOs, but they will continue to vest.